cms-tau-pog/TauFW/docs/CMSPODAS23/main.md

 Inputs are root file used for the creation of the datacards is `Fitter/TauES/createinputsTES.py`.
 These root files are saved in `Fitter/input` folder and named `ztt*.input*tag*.root`.
 They contain one TDirectory for each `"regions"` defined in the config file (.yml).
 For each region, there is a list of TH1D corresponding to each `"process"` defined in the config file (ex: ZTT).
 For each shape systematics, there is also two additionnal TH1D corresponding to the Up and Down variation of the process (ex: ZTT_shapedy_Up).
 For the TES there is a list of additional TH1D corresponding to the variations (defined by `"TESvariations"` in the config file) of the process by TES correction.

 You can create your own inputs by adding some cuts on several varaibles in the config files.

-As an example, the config files in `Fitter/TauES_ID/config/` provided the inputs in `Fitter/inputs`.
+As an example, the config file in `Fitter/TauES_ID/config/Default_FitSetupTES_mutau_DM.yml` provided the inputs in `Fitter/inputs/ztt_mt_tes_m_vis.inputs-UL2018_v10-13TeV_mutau_mt65_DM_Dt2p5_DAS23_VSJetMedium.root`.
 You can use them directly to run combine.

+:warning: Don't modify this file, create another one based on this example and change the tag to not overwrite the exisiting file.

-Exemple of command :
+:computer: Example of command :

  ```sh
   python TauES/createinputsTES.py -y UL2018_v10 -c TauES_ID/config/Default_FitSetupTES_mutau_DM.yml